gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_memeber_delete_02_confirm.jpg)

-As a result, a Multi proposal will be created and you will be redirected to the event page **Dao**.
+As a result, a Multi proposal will be created and you will be redirected to the event tab **Dao**.

 ![](../images/gosh_web_memeber_delete_03_event.jpg)